JieyuWu/ToyotaMod/Subaru.md

 Eyesight ACC stops the car, and on supported models<sup>1</sup> will engage brake hold for up to 2 minutes, after which, the park brake will be engaged. *Resuming ACC is a manual operation at this time.
 Automatic resume is not implemented yet.*

-<sup>1</sup>Supported models include those with an electic park brake.
-If your vehicle has a traditional handbrake, your hold will only last for a couple seconds before the vehicle will begin to coast.
+<sup>1 - Supported models include those with an electic park brake.
+If your vehicle has a traditional handbrake, your hold will only last for a couple seconds before the vehicle will begin to coast.</sup>

 # Community videos
 Subaru harness install